Administration and Finance

 Q: How are CURATE panelists selected, trained, and supported in their work?

 A: Our CURATE Fellows, all current classroom teachers of record in Massachusetts, undergo a rigorous selection process involving both written applications and interviews.
-We value deep knowledge of relevant content and WIDA standards and content pedagogy, as well as diversity of experience and expertise.
-During nine hours of initial training, Fellows internalize the CURATE rubrics, practice coming to consensus, build personal relationships, and begin their reviews.
-At these and subsequent panel meetings, they work with a facilitator charged with guiding their discussion, a report writer from the Rennie Center responsible for documenting decisions and evidence, and a DESE content expert supporting understanding of the standards and rubric.
-Fellows receive a base stipend for the training and additional compensation for each product they review.
+We value deep knowledge of relevant content and English language development standards (WIDA) and content pedagogy, as well as diversity of experience and expertise.
+During nine hours of initial training, Fellows internalize the CURATE rubrics, practice coming to consensus, build personal relationships, and begin their independent reviews.
+At these and subsequent panel meetings, they work with a facilitator charged with guiding their discussion, a report writer from our vendor-partner responsible for documenting decisions and evidence, and a DESE content expert supporting understanding of the standards and rubric.
+Fellows receive a base stipend for the training, additional compensation for each product they review, and PDPs.

 Q: What determines when a CURATE report will be archived?